miragecraft/drykit/README.md

 This is an extremely personal and opinionated framework, I make use of techniques/methods not considered good practice such as CSS `@import` and other "ugly hacks".

-This is in keeping with the entire contrarian/oldschool mentality of the framework, as having no build step is considered almost archiac at this point, but which I consider means freedom from restrictions and dependency hell, and lowers the bar of entry for amature webmasters to create their own website.
+This is in keeping with the entire contrarian/oldschool mentality of the framework, as having no build step is almost considered archiac at this point, but permits development via the browser dev console and lowers the bar of entry for amature webmasters.

 You have been warned.